-Every skateboarder knows the pain of hitting the hard ground, getting smacked in the shin by your skateboard and the sting of masonite burn.
+Every skateboarder knows the pain of hitting the hard ground, the sting of getting smacked in the shin by your skateboard and sore of masonite burn.

 For the audience will cringe in pain or laugh at the calamity.
-This is definitely a part of skateboarding so we might as well show it.
+This is a part of skateboarding so we might as well get used to it.

 When you fall off you just lose your board and stumble away without hitting the ground.